egis/handbook/Cultural-Manifesto.md

 * Negotiated individually for each team member
 * Target 70% completion rate, too low and people become demotivated, too high and they are not being challenged
-* Should align with team and company wide OKR's
+* Should align with team and company wide OKRs

 ### 1-1